Guide School 2025

 • If you wear contacts or glasses, try to bring an extra set

-• Sleeping bag that is good down to 0º
+• Sleeping bag that is good down to 0º any sleeping pillows needed.

 • Rain gear preferably no plastic, as it is very noisy and rips easily